eight04/db-to-cloud/README.md

     }
   },

-  // implement hooks to resolve _rev conflict compareRevision(doc1, doc2) {
+  // hooks to resolve _rev conflict
+  compareRevision(doc1, doc2) {
     // if we use the timestamp as the revision tag, we can use a simple way to
     // decide which wins
     return doc1._rev - doc2._rev;
   },

-  // implement hooks to store metadata about the sync progress async getState(drive) {
+  // hooks to store metadata about the sync progress async getState(drive) {
     try {
       return JSON.parse(localStorage.getItem(`cloudSync/${drive.name}/state`));